Zagrios/bs-manager/README.md

 ## <b>Manage Versions</b>
 <br>
-<p>Beat Saber Manager allows you to manage your versions of Beat Saber.
+<p><a href="../../">Beat Saber Manager</a> allows you to manage your versions of Beat Saber.
 It gives you the ability to download any version of Beat Saber as long as you have a Steam account that already owns the game.
-Using Beat Saber Manager, you can easily manage and update your collection of Beat Saber versions.</p>
+Using <a href="../../">Beat Saber Manager</a>, you can easily manage and update your collection of Beat Saber versions.</p>
 <br>
 <div align="center">
 <img src="resources/readme/wip.gif" alt="(WIP) gif with show how to DL and manage version :)">